-This book is published by Magazzino Italian Art Foundation on the occasion of the exhibition Bochner Boetti Fontana curated by Mel Bochner in collaboration with Magazzino Italian Art at Magazzino Italian Art in Cold Spring, New York, October 2, 2020 – April 5, 2021.
+This book was published by Magazzino Italian Art Foundation on the occasion of the exhibition Bochner Boetti Fontana curated by Mel Bochner in collaboration with Magazzino Italian Art at Magazzino Italian Art in Cold Spring, New York, October 2, 2020 – April 5, 2021.

 Library of Congress Control Number